* Yellen says Fed should be cautious in rate hike decision

 By Akane Otani

-NATO Secretary General Anders Fogh Rasmussen condemned the move, describing the situation as "an alarming build-up" and calling on Russia to "stop destabilising Ukraine."
+While Russia has maintained the trucks contain humanitarian aid, NATO Secretary General Anders Fogh Rasmussen condemned the move as an "alarming build-up."
+He called on Russia to "stop destabilizing Ukraine."

-Retailers moved higher, led by a 6.8 percent advance in Ross Stores to $73.96 after the apparel and home fashion retailer posted second-quarter results.
-The S&P retail index gained 0.3 percent and was on track for its best week since late February.
+Retailers moved higher, led by a 7.4 percent advance in Ross Stores to $74.37 after the apparel and home fashion retailer posted second-quarter results.
+The S&P retail index gained 0.6 percent, posting its best week since late February.

-Peregrine Semiconductor shares jumped 60.7 percent to $12.35 after Murata Electronics North America said it would buy the rest of chipmaker it does not already own for $12.50 per share.
+Peregrine Semiconductor shares jumped 62.9 percent to $12.53 after Murata Electronics North America said it would buy the portion of the chipmaker it does not already own for $12.50 per share.

-(Editing by Megan Davies, Bernadette Baum and Nick Zieminski)
+(Editing by Megan Davies, Bernadette Baum, Nick Zieminski and James Dalgleish)